Proposals to get powers back from provinces to collect GST, tax agri income

 There is a need to develop a coordinated approach to coordinate taxation and valuation of the sector in a way to collect optimum revenue from it without discouraging investment.

-In case an exemption is required beyond a five year period, it is proposed to be re-enacted with redetermination of the costs.
+In case an exemption is required beyond a 5 year period, it is proposed to be reenacted with redetermination of the costs.
 It will also publish a list of all government owned enterprises availing exemption/concession in any way along with quantification of the tax expenditure.

 The long-term objectives of the tax policy would be too broad and general to provide useful immediate guidance.